finos/fdc3-desktop-agent/README.md

 ### intent resolution dialogue
 ![image](/images/intent-resolution.png)

+## options
+The extension exposes some options to let you customize the behavior of the desktop agent.
+Right click on the *FDC3 browser action button* in the Chrome toolbar to access the options page.

+Current options are:

+- **App Directory URL**   Let's you customize the app directory the extension points to.
+Defaults to the public directory at https://appd.kolbito.com
+- **Open new tabs in 'global' channel** Sets the channel behavior, so that tabs will be put on the 'global' channel by default, allowing tabs to broadcast on recieve context out of the box, without being explicitly put on a channel.

 ## getting the extension
 The extension is not published with Chrome.
 To use it, you will need to get the project and install it locally.